marmelab/react-admin/packages/ra-test/README.md

 ### Using the 'renderWithRedux' wrapper function

-Instead of wrapping the component under test with the `TestContext` by yourself you can get use of all of the above options and test your components almost natively looking like using just `@testing-library/react` thanks to the `renderWithRedux` wrapper function.
+Instead of wrapping the component under test with the `TestContext` by yourself you can use all of the above options and test your components almost like using just `@testing-library/react` thanks to the `renderWithRedux` wrapper function.
-// to the way using

 It will return the same output as the `render` method from `@testing-library/react` but will add the `dispatch` and `reduxStore` helpers.